erian7/erian7/README.md

 ## Hello 👋

 My name is Eryk and for the past 4 years I have been studying Mathematics at the Jagiellonian University in Cracow, Poland.
-Right now I am looking forward to use my background to get into the world of data science, machine learning and AI.
+Right now I am looking forward to use my background and step into the world of data science, machine learning and AI.
 I am still learning at the moment, but I hope to start posting here more regularly in the next few months.

 <!--
 **erian7/erian7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.